MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 ms.date: 10/13/2020
 ---

-# Select the correct VM SKU for your Azure Data Explorer cluster
+# Select the correct compute SKU for your Azure Data Explorer cluster

 When you create a new cluster or optimize a cluster for a changing workload, Azure Data Explorer offers multiple virtual machine (VM) SKUs to choose from.
-The VMs have been carefully chosen to give you the most optimal cost for any workload.
+These compute SKUs have been carefully chosen to give you the most optimal cost for any workload.

 The size and VM SKU of the data-management cluster are fully managed by the Azure Data Explorer service.
 They're determined by such factors as the engine's VM size and the ingestion workload.

-You can change the VM SKU for the engine cluster at any time by [scaling up the cluster](manage-cluster-vertical-scaling.md).
+You can change the compute SKU for the engine cluster at any time by [scaling up the cluster](manage-cluster-vertical-scaling.md).
 It's best to start with the smallest SKU size that fits the initial scenario.
-Keep in mind that scaling up the cluster results in a downtime of up to 30 minutes while the cluster is re-created with the new VM SKU.
+Keep in mind that scaling up the cluster results in a downtime of up to 30 minutes while the cluster is re-created with the new SKU.
+You can also use the [Azure Advisor recommendations](azure-advisor.md) to optimize your compute SKU.

 > [!TIP]
-> Compute [Reserved Instances (RI)](https://docs.microsoft.com/azure/virtual-machines/windows/prepay-reserved-vm-instances) is applicable to the Azure Data Explorer cluster.
+> [Compute Reserved Instances (RI)](https://docs.microsoft.com/azure/virtual-machines/windows/prepay-reserved-vm-instances) is applicable to the Azure Data Explorer cluster.

-This article describes various VM SKU options and provides the technical details that can help you make the best choice.
+This article describes various compute SKU options and provides the technical details that can help you make the best choice.

 ## Select a cluster type